-One of the clinical symptoms of Polycystic Ovary Syndrome (PCOS) is the formation of a large number of follicular cysts on the ovaries.
-Surprisingly, given the name of the condition, not all women with PCOS will have ovarian cysts, some will present with signs of androgen excess and anovulation instead.
+One of the clinical symptoms of Polycystic Ovary Syndrome (PCOS) is the formation of a number of small follicular cysts, or fluid-filled sacs, on the ovaries.
+Surprisingly, given the name of the condition, not all women with PCOS will have ovarian cysts; some will present with signs of androgen excess and anovulation instead.
 In fact, ovarian cysts in isolation are insufficient grounds on which to base a diagnosis of PCOS and it is possible for cysts to form on the ovaries of otherwise healthy females.
+One review found that more than 30% of females in the general population have ovarian cysts.

 Follicular cysts are a subtype of functional cysts.
 They arise when the ovary does not release an egg, causing the follicle to keep growing and form a cyst.
-These cysts are fluid-filled sacs; they are usually painless and symptom-free.
-They can be detected using ultrasound and will often be identified during routine screening for other conditions.
+These cysts are usually painless, symptom-free and can only be detected using ultrasound.
+Often they will be identified during routine screening for other conditions.
 It is not uncommon for cysts to grow, rupture and bleed each month as part of the normal menstrual cycle.
-However, in some cases ovarian cysts rupture without warning, causing pain and discomfort to the abdominal region.
+However, in some cases, ovarian cysts rupture without warning, causing pain and discomfort to the abdominal region.

 What causes an ovarian cyst to rupture?